Richard Cohen, M.A.

 He founded the International Healing Foundation (IHF) in 1990 (dissolved in 2015), and co-founded Positive Approaches To Healthy Sexuality (PATH) in 2003.
 He is a frequent guest lecturer on college and university campuses, and at therapeutic and religious conferences.
 Cohen is available for consultations, speaking engagements, healing seminars, counselor training programs, and family healing sessions.

 Cohen holds a Bachelor of Arts degree from Boston University and a Master of Arts degree in psychology from Antioch University.
 For three years, he worked as an HIV/AIDS educator for the American Red Cross where he authored a statewide curriculum for foster parents and child care providers with HIV infected children.
 He is an expert in the field of Sexual Orientation Therapy.
 (Cohen does not believe in Conversion Therapy, or ever practiced such a thing in his career.)

 Cohen has been interviewed by newspaper, radio and television media, including appearances on 20/20, Larry King Live, The O'Reilly Factor, and Jimmy Kimmel Live.
-He lives in the Washington, D.C., metropolitan area with his wife of forty-two years, and has three his three adult.
+He lives in the Washington, D.C., metropolitan area with his wife of forty-three years, and has three his three adult.